stanfordnlp/dspy/docs/docs/building-blocks/8-typed_predictors.md

 ## Typed Chain of Thoughts with `dspy.TypedChainOfThought`

-If `TypedPredictor` is the typed counterpart of `dspy.Predict` then `TypedChainOfThought` is the typed counterpart of `dspy.ChainOfThought`.
-It adds a Chain of Thoughts `dspy.OutputField` to the `dspy.TypedPredictor` module by prepending it to the Signature.
+Extending the analogous comparison of `TypedPredictor` to `dspy.Predict`, we create `TypedChainOfThought`, the typed counterpart of `dspy.ChainOfThought`:

 ```python
 cot_predictor = dspy.TypedChainOfThought(QASignature)